--1.
-When a power back-up will be used to continue the control of the wind turbine in the event of the electrical power network loss, the following items (1) to (4) must be satisfied.
+- -1.
+When a power back-up will be used to continue the control of the wind turbine in the event of the electrical power network loss, the following items (1) to (4) must be satisfied. - (1) In addition to clearly stating the yaw misalignment at which the maximum wind pressure occurs in the design, the certainty of the yaw misalignment to be adopted as the design value must be verified by measurement data from a reliable period and number of times.